-As of March 2018, Styrofoam has not been banned statewide anywhere in the United States.
-However, legislation banning Styrofoam has passed at the city level in the following areas.
+Legislation banning Styrofoam has passed at the city level in the following areas.
 If you live in one of these states, contact your local government to find out if your city has been affected by these bans.

 - New Jersey

 If you live in an area currently affected by a Styrofoam ban, there are plenty of alternatives available to keep your take-out service running smoothly.
 Try any of these more environmentally friendly alternatives if you’re looking to comply with local regulations or get ahead of the curve in your city.

 - PET Plastic - Polyethylene terephthalate (PET) plastic is flexible, lightweight, and recyclable.

 - PLA Plastic - Polylactic acid (PLA) plastic is compostable.